 ― r|t|c, Sunday, 15 November 2015 09:40 (three years ago) Permalink

 ― The term “hitler racism” from Carmen Van Kerckhove at Racialicious (nakhchivan), Friday, 27 November 2015 21:41 (three years ago) Permalink

 ― The ✓ fan from the hilarious "xd" coombics (nakhchivan), Thursday, 24 December 2015 19:25 (three years ago) Permalink

 He is nicknamed "the Alpine Messi" and "the magic dwarf".

-― large freight elevators full of boxes, female janitors and despair (nakhchivan), Friday, 1 January 2016 18:54 (two years ago) Permalink
+― large freight elevators full of boxes, female janitors and despair (nakhchivan), Friday, 1 January 2016 18:54 (three years ago) Permalink

 Austin married his long-term partner Bianca Parker, with whom he has a daughter, Avabella in the summer of 2015.
 Charlie Austin was caught on camera having an affair with Pornstar Brooklyn Chase.

 Austin was found guilty of assault in 2013 after he punched a man who had accused him of taking drugs in a Swindon nightclub toilet cubicle.
 He was fined £1,800 and ordered to pay £1,320 in costs.